 In addition to being easy and convenient to use, the Wildbird looks great as well.
 The sling is made in Utah from a single layer of 100 percent linen.
-The Wildbird is available in sparrow (tan), raven (black), and dove (gray).
+The Wildbird is available in an array of colors and patterns.
 The linen feels strong and secure and is great in a variety of temperatures.
 Unlike some carriers, baby and mama stay quite comfortable for any length of time whether it is warm or cool outside.
 An added bonus to the linen construction is that no matter how long your little one is in the sling, the linen does not stretch out like some fabrics.
 As a result, your baby doesn’t get lower and lower in the sling and need constant readjusting.
 Even after a few hours in the Wildbird, my daughter was comfortable and secure at the perfect height.

 I appreciate that the material is machine washable, and I would recommend washing before use.
 Our sling seemed a bit stiff upon arrival but was much more comfortable after an initial washing.
 Another thing we love is the Wildbird’s size.
 Because it’s made up of a long piece of linen fabric with two interlocking rings, the Wildbird ring sling conveniently folds up and fits inside my diaper bag or purse.

 Wildbird’s ring sling is perfect for any mama who is interested in baby wearing and wants a simple, comfortable and stylish way to do so.